Hinundayan

-Hinundayan, officially the Municipality of Hinundayan (Kabalian: Lungsod san Hinundayan; Lungsod sa Hinundayan; Bayan ng Hinundayan), is a 5th class municipality in the province of Southern Leyte, Philippines.
+Hinundayan, officially the Municipality of Hinundayan (Kabalian: Lungsod san Hinundayan; Lungsod sa Hinundayan; Bayan ng Hinundayan), is a municipality in the province of Southern Leyte, Philippines.
 According to the Hinundayan has a total land area of 6,108 hectares or 61.08 square kilometers, comprising 17 barangays.
 2020 census, it has a population of 12,398 people.

 Etymology

-During the 17th century, there were Spanish sailors who by chance arrived at our shores in Barangay Sabang.
-At that time, the fisherfolks and villagers were very busy setting up "handayanans" or resting place for their outrigger canoes.
+During the 17th century, there were Spanish sailors who arrived in Sabang.
+At that time, the fisherfolks and villagers were busy setting up handayanans or resting place for their outrigger canoes.
 These handayanans were made up of posts with horizontal rails which were a meter high from the ground where the canoes and other sea crafts were laid after use.
 When the Spanish sailors asked the villagers what was the name of the place, the villagers who were oblivious of the strange language thought that they were asked of what they were doing, so they simply answered in their own dialect, "handayanan among gibuhat para sa among baruto."
 The Spaniards noted the first word "Handayanan" as the name of the place, so they refer the place as such, which was later on distorted to "Hinundayan".
 Since then, this place was called Hinundayan.

 History

 Foundation

 Before Hinunangan became a town, this and Hinundayan were part of the town of Abuyog.
 But when it was created a town on the 18th century, Hinundayan was part of its jurisdiction.

 On March 21, 1876, the Governor of Leyte Jose Fernandez issued an Executive Order proclaiming Hinundayan a separate town, the first “Kapitan Municipal” was Don Sotero Tobio.
 But its townhood lasted only until the Revolutionary Period.
 When the American came, it became a barrio of Hinunangan again.
 The “Kapitan Municipal” at that time was Don Luis Lagumbay.

 Due to the petition of some concerned Hinundayanons, Executive Order No. 59 was issued on July 31, 1909, signed by Governor General William Cameron Forbes and Act No. 986 proclaiming Hinundayan a separate town from Hinunangan.

+Hinundayan had its territory reduced when in 1929, Governor General Dwight F. Davis issued Executive Order No. 219 that organized the municipality of Delgado (renamed Anahawan in 1931), which took effect in the first day of 1930.

 Geography

 Barangays

 Hinundayan is politically subdivided into 17 barangays.
+Each barangay consists of puroks and some have sitios.